Month: January 2010

 Step 2 – start cutting xylophone keys

-Also, medical it’s the lightest choice (brass and steel are MUCH heavier), which will become important when we have close to a hundred pounds of keys, steel framing and audio pickups hanging off the van.
+Also, it’s the lightest choice (brass and steel are MUCH heavier), which will become important when we have close to a hundred pounds of keys, steel framing and audio pickups hanging off the van.

 I learned how to choose raw materials for this project eight years ago the first time I built a xylophone (this one), after downloading these instructions.